oncodash/ontoweaver/README.md

 ![](docs/OntoWeaver_simple-summary.svg)

-SKG databases allows for an easy integration of very heterogeneous data, and OntoWeaver brings a reproducible approach to building them.
+SKG databases allow for an easy integration of very heterogeneous data, and OntoWeaver brings a reproducible approach to building them.

 With OntoWeaver, you can very easily implement a script that will allow you